CarperAI/trlx/CONTRIBUTING.md

 6. Push the changes to your fork.

 Finally ... 🥁 ...
 Create a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) to the `trlX` repository!
 Make sure to include a description of your changes and link to any relevant issues.

+> __Tip__: If you're looking to introduce an experimental feature, we suggest testing the behavior of your proposed feature on some of the existing [examples](https://github.com/CarperAI/trlx/tree/master/examples), such as [random walks](https://github.com/CarperAI/trlx/blob/master/examples/randomwalks.py).
+This will help you get a better sense of how the feature would work in practice and will also help you identify any potential flaws in the implementation.

 ## Asking questions